Nepenthes bokorensis: Ecology

 Nepenthes bokorensis is known with certainty only from the Mount Bokor massif in Bokor National Park, Kampot Province, Cambodia, where it has an altitudinal distribution of 800–1080 m above sea level.
 Three populations are known from the mountain.
 An as yet undetermined specimen (Aug.
 Chevalier 36411) suggests that the species may also be present in other parts of the Dâmrei Mountains.

 The typical habitat of this species is seasonally dry upland scrub.
 It also grows in stunted lower montane forest under sparse tree cover.
 Plants growing in exposed sites under direct sunlight are very stunted and often flower when less than 60 cm tall.
 The species attains much greater heights under the shade of surrounding vegetation.
 Natural hybrids with N. kampotiana have been recorded.

 In open areas, N. bokorensis is sometimes sympatric with other carnivorous plants, including sundews and bladderworts.
 The N. bokorensis plants found by François Mey in 2007 grew alongside a crimson form of Drosera peltata, but this population was destroyed by the time of the author's return in 2009.
 Drosera peltata still grows sympatrically with N. bokorensis at "Location C", a massive clearing discovered in 2011 on the Bokor plateau.
 The D. peltata plants at this site range in colour from yellowish-green to red and frequently exceed 30 cm in height.
-Nepenthes bokorensis also shares this habitat with another sundew—D. burmannii—as well as with various grasses, stunded shrubs, and lithophytic orchids.
+Nepenthes bokorensis also shares this habitat with another sundew—D. burmanni—as well as with various grasses, stunded shrubs, and lithophytic orchids.
 Local bladderwort species include U. bifida, U. odorata, U. minutissima, U. striatula, U. subulata, and U. uliginosa.

 On Mount Bokor, the species grows on sandy, acidic soils.
 The substrate has a pH of 4.6 according to the herbarium label of Middleton & Monyrak 589.